sorint-lab-us/docker-images-for-pi/README.md

 Images sized are shown below.
 Currently they are a bit larger than one would like.
 No attempts have been made to slim them down.
-Two possible improvements would be: to remove unused locales in the base image and to use "jlink" to build a customer JRE that does contains a smaller subset of the whole Java runtime.
+Two possible improvements would be: to remove unused locales in the base image and to use "jlink" to build a custome JRE that contains a smaller subset of the whole Java runtime.
 This is an area for future work.

 ```
 REPOSITORY                             TAG       IMAGE ID       CREATED          SIZE